25 Developmental Activities for a 6-Month-Old Baby

 4. Tummy Time with Music

 Try turning on some lovely music for your baby while they are doing tummy time or floor time.
 Babies enjoy listening to playful music.
 They seem to recognize familiar music as well.
-I have this one album I play very often and they are drawn to this one song!
+I have this one album I play very often, and they are drawn to this one song!
 Whenever I play it now, they light up with a smile.
-It will stop them dead in their tracks of crying if we are in the car, music is a powerful tool!!
+It will stop them dead in their tracks from crying if we are in the car; music is a powerful tool!!

 5. Reading a Board Book

 Take some time to sit with your baby and grab a few board books.
-They will reach out for the pages and can even begin to help turn the pages (with your help of course!)
+They will reach out for the pages and can even begin to help turn the pages (with your help, of course!)
 Go slowly and take time to read the words on the page and point out things in the illustrations.
-Allow them the time to soak in what is on the page.
-Consider books that have different textures on the pages like this one!
+Allow your baby time to soak in what is on the page.
+Consider books that have different textures on the pages, like this one!

 6. Introduction to Solid Foods through Baby-Led Weaning